dev-guy/react-toolbox-reactrouter-mocha-boilerplate/README.md

 # TODO
 - [ ] Add ESLint loader to webpack config after fixing jsx code

+# Supported Platforms

+This project will only work on Unix-like systems like OSX and Linux.
+In other words, it will not work on Windows.

 # Getting Started
 1. Clone this repository
 2. npm install